 Our pass rates are well above the national average and we are NOT BROKERS so our classrooms and training is not overstuffed and you really do get that 1 to 1 training that many say they offer but in reality you don’t get.
 With the right company HGV training is fast and affordable.

 This depends on what sort of vehicle you are thinking of driving.
 There are a few categories and we will explain them below.
 The categories are based on vehicle weight and additional weight they can tow when trailers are attached.

-Categories you can choose from
+HGV Training categories you can choose from

-Draw Bar & Articulated Vehicles
+CAT C+E: This is for all Draw Bar & Articulated Vehicles.

+If you hold a cat C licence, you can upgrade your category C licence to C+E with No further theory tests required.
 No restrictions or time delay between passing the C test and C+E.

-The steps to gaining an HGV Licence
+The steps to gaining an Large Goods Vehicle/HGV Licence

 Practical HGV Training: